learn-co-curriculum/css-essentials-css-fundamentals/README.md

 connect CSS to HTML.
 We ran through the various types of CSS selectors, including IDs, classes, compound, child, adjacent sibling, general sibling, universal, attribute and pseudo-classes.
-We also took a look at the various ways to express colors, from standard color names to hexadecimal and RBG values.
+We also took a look at the various ways to express colors, from standard color names to hexadecimal and RGB values.
 Lastly, we identified how to read and write CSS comments.